 4.5.
 Route Calculation and Delivery

 Once streets were prioritized and grouped, the next step was to find a collection sequence that reduces travel distance in each group.
 Taking advantage of the available services, we decided to use one applied to route vehicles.
-Open Route Service - ORS uses a routing strategy called tree spanning, which consists in finding the way of connecting nodes in different locations to a central node.
-An economic way to do so is by connecting all nodes in one direction by a single line, in this way, all nodes connected in the same direction can use the same path to arrive to the central node.
+Open Route Service (ORS) uses a routing strategy called tree spanning, which consists in finding the way of connecting nodes in different locations to a central node.
+An economic way to do so is by connecting all nodes in one direction by a single line, in such a way that, all nodes connected in the same direction can use the same path to arrive to the central node.
 The routing cost for 2 vertices is given as the sum of the cost of the edges in the unique tree path between them (Gouveia & Martins, 1999).
 The strategy was originally proposed for communication routing.
 Nonetheless, considering the streets distance or time as a factor of the route cost, it can be applied to vehicle routing.
 (Wu et al., 2000) The service performs some modifications to the initial solution trying to reduce distances by applying operators.
 Some of them are: relocation, interchange, inversion and alteration.
 The solution strategy was described in detail by (Zhou, et al. 2018).
 The service developers have published a video explaining the service solution strategy, functioning and use.
 This video can be accessed in (Coupey, J. 2018).

 As ORS is offered through an API, getting a key to use it was compulsory.
 The service we used was optimization, which requires to specify the places to visit and the truck features in a structured way in JSON format, documented in an open repository.

-k-means grouping represents a significant progress in 2 ways: first, the assignation allows us to know in advance which truck will serve a group of containers, and second the centroid of each group may work as a start location for each truck.
-In this sense, when we execute a routing task with the service, we assign exactly one truck, then, we transform each container location that belongs to the group into a job using the format that the API expects.
+K-means grouping represents a significant progress in two ways: first, the assignation allows us to know in advance which truck will serve a group of containers, and second the centroid of each group may work as a start location for each truck.
+Therefore, when we execute a routing task with the service, we assign exactly one truck, then, we transform each container location that belongs to the group into a job using the format that the API expects.
 As a response, the service returns another JSON containing a list of trucks with an array of container locations with high priority that the truck must visit, in a specific order that reduces the travel distance, then, the solution is stored in the database to avoid reprocessing every time an application demands routes.
-In this way, the routes information is available as soon as external applications require it, thus saving time, but also considering the service constrains of use per day.
+Accordingly, the routes information is available as soon as external applications require it, thus saving time, but also considering the service constrains of use per day.

-Up to this point, we have the routes described in terms of geographical coordinates, now we need an effective way to display information to users in an easy to read and understand format.
+Up to this point, we have the routes described in terms of geographical coordinates, now we need an effective way to display such information to users in an easy to read and understand format.
 It is likely that the people who use this information will be truck drivers while searching dumpsters, hence it would be comfortable to visualize information in a portable device with internet connection.
 For this reason, we considered that a mobile application could fit these requirements.

-A mobile application was coded in Flutter, a recent Google framework for mobile application development, which has an easy integration to Google services, such as Google Maps.
+A mobile application was coded in Flutter, a recent Google framework for mobile application development, which has an easy integration with Google services, such as Google Maps.
 We used a REST architecture for the application simply exposing services to manage the request made by client applications.
 This is a simple way to transfer information in JSON format: some of the services exposed were authentication and generated routes in a specific date.